ErikHgm/Tesla-Order-App/README.md

 -   ### User stories

     -   #### First Time Visitor Goals
+        As a first time visitor I expect to easily be able to make my selections depending on the options I am shown.
+        As a first time visitor I want to be able to see the neccesary information to be able to make a descicion.
+        As a first time visitor I expect information about pricing, packages, model features etc.

     -   #### Returning Visitor Goals
+        As a returning user I want to be able to navigate through the different options available and make another order.

     -   #### Frequent User Goals
+        It is unlikely users will become frequent buyers for an expensive product that very few can afford to buy.

 -   ### Design
+    The structure and design of the system is developed with ease of use in mind.
+To create user value, only the information necessary at a particular moment is shown to the user at the right time.
+Each step in the ordering process is carefully thought out with improved user experience in mind.

 -   ### Flowchart